 As part of our Endangered Sharks of Galapagos programme, we are working to protect shark nursery sites around San Cristobal island for blacktip and scalloped hammerhead sharks.
 By identifying key pupping sites and improving our understanding of how they are used, the project team can then work with the authorities and local fishers to protect them from fishing and tourism activities.

-Using these techniques, he then had the opportunity to undertake surveys of eight locations around San Cristobal using drones and drop cameras, looking for new nursery sites.
+Daniel was trained to fly a drone, and has since done the March monthly drone survey around San Cristobal.
+Finally, he helped to deploy drop cameras and BRUVs (baited remote underwater video cameras), and using these techniques, he then had the opportunity to undertake surveys of eight locations around San Cristobal looking for new nursery sites.

 Here are some of the highlights from the trip: